whatmakeart/whatmakeart.github.io/content/making/cardboard-construction.md

 ---
 title: Cardboard Construction
 date: 2023-06-14T05:51:08
-lastmod: 2023-09-27T08:24:04
+lastmod: 2024-09-19T07:40:36
 ---

-Cardboard is a great material for making prototypes.
-As a material, it is relatively cheap, easy to find, strong and lightweight.
-In fabrication it can be cut, sanded, bent, fastened and glued.
-Multiple layers of cardboard can be built up to make a panel a desired thickness or to build a [cardboard model to scale](./scale-cardboard-to-plywood.md).
+Cardboard is a great material for making prototypes and models.
+As a [material for making](../sculpture/materials-for-making.md), it is relatively cheap, easy to find, strong and lightweight.
+During [fabrication](../making/fabrication.md) it can be cut, sanded, bent, fastened and glued.
+Multiple layers of cardboard can be built up to make a panel a desired thickness or to build a [scale cardboard to plywood](./scale-cardboard-to-plywood.md).

 Tab and slot cardboard construction techniques allow a design to assemble and disassemble without glue.
 This can be helpful when a design might be changed or when the final design may also use slot and tab construction such as in laser cutting.